jmnoh/abe516final/index.md

 ## Data description
 Lidar data excel file, First of all, was derived from the LiDAR software and then useful data was selected and calculated mean, min, max and roughness value from each observations by matlab.
 After that, plant heights and vegetative stage was added for the project.
+Data structure : 108 rows and 12 columns.

 ## Methods
 In this project, it is more focused on the LIDAR data not on the plant height or vegetative stage.